 Omega-3 supplementation does not help anything

-Title “Reducing the Dietary Omega-6:Omega-3 Utilizing ?-Linolenic Acid; Not a Sufficient Therapy for Attenuating High-Fat-Diet-Induced Obesity Development Nor Related Detrimental Metabolic and Adipose Tissue Inflammatory Outcomes”
+Title “Reducing the Dietary Omega-6:Omega-3 Utilizing alpha-Linolenic Acid; Not a Sufficient Therapy for Attenuating High-Fat-Diet-Induced Obesity Development Nor Related Detrimental Metabolic and Adipose Tissue Inflammatory Outcomes”

 - Article quotes

 - Taken together, our findings regarding AT [adipose tissue] phospholipid composition and the outcomes related to macrophage polarization, inflammation, and insulin resistance suggest that changes in phospholipid composition leading to an increase in the EPA:AA and/or DHA:AA may lead to reduced macrophage infiltration, possibly via regulation of CXCL14, but does not necessarily reduce AT inflammation, as assessed by the inflammatory markers measured, nor hinder the development of insulin resistance.

 - Dr. Cate’s takeaway: Longer chain HUFA omega-3 supplementation with DHA or EPA is unlikely to perform any better in the goal of resolving inflammation or insulin resistance.

 Vitamin E in oils is oxidized and harmful